procore/documentation/tutorials/tutorial_financial_tools.md

 #### Commitments

-While this is not specifically an integration feature, it is important to understand this behaviour when integrating with Commitments.
+While this is not specifically an integration feature, it is important to understand this behavior when integrating with Commitments.

 If a Commitment (work order or purchase order) has a Status of Approved or Complete, the Contract Company and the Schedule of Values are not able to be modified in Procore.
 In addition, the Commitment cannot be deleted.